swan-goose-duck/Differential-Drive-MPC/README.md

 # Differential-Drive-MPC
-An MPC using CPPAD and IPOPT solver
+An MPC (model predictive control) using CPPAD and IPOPT solver